zhou1925/mikhuy/README.md

 # SUMMARY
-Mikhuy is the app name of a fast food truck.
+Mikhuy is an app of a fast food trucks.
 The owner has several trucks(5) this app helps to receive orders of the customers.
 |   |    |
 |--------------|----------------|
 |![truck_1](doc_files/business/truck_active.jpg) | ![truck_2](doc_files/business/truck_inactive.jpg)|